 This Italian Bean soup can be made mostly with simple ingredients you probably already have in your pantry.
-It's delicious and easy, and eating it eases the pain of not making it to Italy for my big birthday and eating all that wonderful Italian cuisine.
+It's delicious and easy, and eating it eases the pain of not making it to Italy for my big birthday to enjoy all that wonderful Italian cuisine.
 A little.

 We had been planning this trip for ages, but with my mom passing and the world going crazy, we knew we would have to reschedule.
 Maybe in the fall!

 We love a hearty winter soup around here, and beans are so easy to store in the pantry.
-You might want to check out one of my family's favorites- chicken sausage kale white bean soup.
+You might want to check out more of my family's favorites- Roasted Vegetable soup (part of this series of Daniel Fast recipes), and this chicken sausage kale white bean soup.
 It's yummy!

 Beans are also very inexpensive.
 Add a loaf of crusty bread and you have a meal for six people for under $10.